Dome of the Rock: Exterior decoration

-The decoration of the outer walls went through two major phases: the initial Umayyad scheme comprised marble and mosaics, much like the interior walls.
-16th-century Ottoman sultan Suleiman the Magnificent replaced it with Ottoman tile decoration.
+The decoration of the outer walls went through two major phases: the initial Umayyad scheme comprised a revetment of marble panels along the lower walls while the upper walls were covered with mosaics, much like the interior walls.
+Nothing of these exterior mosaics has survived except for some small fragments discovered during restorations and now housed in the Islamic Museum of al-Aqsa.
+The second major phase came in the 16th-century, when Ottoman sultan Suleiman the Magnificent renovated the building and replaced what remained of the exterior mosaics with Ottoman tile decoration.
+The tiles seem to have been fabricated locally rather than at centers like Iznik, while a small number of tiles were actual Iznik productions that were imported to Jerusalem.
 This tilework was of many different styles and techniques, including cuerda seca tiles, multi-coloured underglaze tiles, and blue-and-white tilework, resembling the Iznik tiles that were produced for the Ottoman capital.
-A small number of tiles were actual Iznik productions that were imported to Jerusalem.
-The original tiles were replaced in the 1960s with faithful copies produced in Italy.
+The new tile revetment also included Qashani tiles.
+The original tiles were replaced between 1960 and 1962 with copies produced in Italy.
+According to Oleg Grabar, it is unclear to what extent these tiles faithfully reproduced the original Ottoman-era tilework.

 Surah Ya-Sin (the 'Heart of the Quran') is inscribed across the top of the tile work and was commissioned in the 16th century by Suleiman the Magnificent.
 Surah 17, Al-Isra', which tells the story of the Isra or Night Journey, is inscribed above this.